github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 If any line in your CODEOWNERS file contains invalid syntax, the file will not be detected and will not be used to request reviews.

-CODEOWNERS paths are case sensitive, because GitHub uses a case sensitive file system.
-Since CODEOWNERS are evaluated by GitHub, even systems (e.g. MacOS) that are case insensitive should ensure that paths and files are cased correctly in the CODEOWNERS file.
+CODEOWNERS paths are case sensitive, because {% data variables.product.prodname_dotcom %} uses a case sensitive file system.
+Since CODEOWNERS are evaluated by {% data variables.product.prodname_dotcom %}, even systems that are case insensitive (for example, macOS) must use paths and files that are cased correctly in the CODEOWNERS file.
 ### Example of a CODEOWNERS file
 ```
 # This is a comment.